 In 2015, he adapts Wolf Totem, a Chinese literary phenomenon entirely shot in Inner Mongolia.
 A global triumph, this film wins the most prestigious Chinese awards (People's Hundred Flowers Award and Golden Rooster) and a dozen other trophies around the world.
 In 2018, Jean-Jacques Annaud directs in Canada Patrick Dempsey in his ten-part TV adaptation of Joël Dicker's best-seller The Truth about the Harry Quebert Affair (2018).
 His autobiography Une vie pour le cinéma is published that same year, co-written with Marie-Françoise Leclère, by Éditions Grasset and Fasquelle.

 Film Award of the National Academy, Knight of the National Order of Merit, Commander of the Order of Arts and Letters, Jean-Jacques Annaud is a member of the prestigious Institut de France (inaugural speech).
-Winner of the Charlemagne Medal for European Media (Karlsmedaille für die europäischen Medien), internationally awarded and honoured with five César Awards in France, Jean-Jacques Annaud has been the subject of several books.
+Winner of the Charlemagne Medal for European Media (Karlsmedaille für die europäischen Medien), he is internationally awarded and honoured with five César Awards in France.
+Jean-Jacques Annaud's filmography has been the subject of several books.
 His film archive, news and set pictures gallery are available on his social medias.